jrwashburn/mina-pool-payout/README.md

 If no file is present, the process will use the default `COMMISSION_RATE` value.

+## Running payout for a full epoch

+You can run payout for full epoch by using the command `-e={EPOCH_NUMBER}`.
+This will ignore any min or max height if provided.
+Example:

+`npm run payout -- -e=14`

+The program will get min and max block height for the epoch from mina explorer.

 # Running the script

 -   Run `npm install` to install the project dependencies.